-Medical revenues increased by \$40.3 million primarily due to an increase in sales of digital detectors with the addition of the Acquired Detector Business.
-These increases in medical revenues were partially offset by a decrease in sales of digital detectors in the radiographic market.
+Medical revenues increased by \$48.7 million primarily due to an increase in sales of high-end radiographic digital detectors with the addition of the Acquired Detector Business, and from increased sales of X-ray tubes and high voltage cables.
+These increases in medical revenues were partially offset by a decrease in sales of low-end radiographic digital detectors.

-Industrial revenues increased \$24.9 million due to increased sales of digital detectors from the addition of the Acquired Detector Business and high-voltage industrial cables, partially offset by a decrease of industrial X-ray tubes and legacy detectors.
+Industrial revenues increased \$37.5 million due to increased sales of digital detectors from the addition of the Acquired Detector Business, and from increased sales of security and inspection products, high-voltage industrial cables.
+These increases were partially offset by a decrease of industrial digital detectors.